Configuring Custom Precise Protection Rules

 Configuration Example: Blocking Requests to a Certain URL

-If a large number of IP addresses are accessing a URL that does not exist, configure the following protection rule to block such requests to reduce resource usage on the origin server.
-Figure 4 shows an example.
+If a large number of IP addresses are accessing a URL that does not exist, you can configure precise protection rules to block such requests to reduce resource waste on the origin server.
+Assume that the path /xxxx does not exist.
+The following Figure 4 shows a precise rule configured to block all requests where the URL path contains /xxxx.

 Blocking Requests with null Fields